repository-preservation/lcmap-mastodon/README.rst

 .. code-block:: bash

-    java -jar target/lcmap-mastodon-0.1.13-standalone.jar 005015
+    java -jar target/lcmap-mastodon-0.1.13-standalone.jar <6 digit tile id>

 And follow the prompts.
-If you want to automatically ingest any non-ingested data, add `-y` after the tile id.
+If you want to automatically ingest any previously uningested data, add `-y` after the tile id.